 Standard Eligibility Requirements

-- Minimum TOPS Core Curriculum GPA of 3.00 (GPA computed on TOPS core courses only)
+- Minimum TOPS Core Curriculum GPA of 3.50 (GPA computed on TOPS core courses only) beginning with the graduating class of 2022.

 - Increases to 3.50 TOPS Core Curriculum GPA beginning with the graduating class of 2022